theminegreiros/IBM-Data-science-Professional-Certificate/07. Data Analysis with Python/README.md

 * Create data groups
 * Define correlation as the linear association between two numerical variables
 * Define the association between two categorical variables
+### Week 4 - Model Development
+* Define the explanatory variable and the response variable
+* Evaluate the model using Visualization
+* Identify alternative regression approaches
+* Interpret the R-square and the Mean Square Error
+#### Week 5 - Model Evaluation
+* Identify over-fitting and under-fitting in a predictive model
+* Apply Ridge Regression to linear regression models
+* Tune hyper-parameters of an estimator using Grid search
+#### Week 6 - Final Assignment
+* Final assignment

+## Certificates